Types of Nursing Home Abuse Injuries & Symptoms

 Sexual Abuse Symptoms

-Sexual abuse can be one of the most devastating forms of elder abuse, and yet it is one of the hardest to identify and least reported.
-Sexual abuse occurs when an individual participates in any form of sexual activity without their explicit consent, or without the ability to consent.
+Sexual abuse can be one of the most devastating forms of elder abuse.
+Yet, it is one of the hardest to identify and least reported.
+Sexual abuse occurs when an individual participates in any form of sexual activity without their explicit consent or without the ability to consent.

 - Genital Injury: Unexplained bruising, swelling or physical injury to the vagina, penis or anus can be indicative of sexual abuse.

 - Breast Injury: Bruising or injury to the breasts or chest are a common symptom of sexual abuse.

 - Mouth Injuries: Bruising on the top of the mouth or to the uvula that dangles in the back of the throat can be symptoms of forced oral sex.

 - Urinary Tract Infections (UTIs): Recurrent UTIs can indicate sexual abuse, as sexual activity can cause these infections.